furudean/lltexturecache-browser-qt/README.md

 ## release

-publishing a GitHub release builds for all platforms and attaches the binaries to it. it can be triggered like this:
+publishing a github release builds for all platforms and attaches the binaries to it. it can be triggered like this:

 ```bash
 ./scripts/release.sh major|minor|patch
 ```

-it bumps the version, commits the bump, tags it, pushes both and creates the release.
+it bumps the version, commits the bump, tags it, pushes both and creates the release. the release triggers a github workflow. which does the rest

-if you want to sign and/or notarize the app, the following secrets should be set in the deployment pipeline:
+to sign and/or notarize the app for mac, the following secrets should be set in the deployment pipeline:

 | secret                       | is a                                                            | used for     |
 | ---------------------------- | --------------------------------------------------------------- | ------------ |